6eero/Arthafolio/README.md

 ## ⚡ Features

-- Effortlessly add, remove, and edit your holdings in real time through a clean and intuitive interface ✍️
+- Add, remove, and edit your holdings in real time through a clean and intuitive interface ✍️
 - Monitor your portfolio’s value with hourly snapshots, and explore performance over multiple timeframes: daily, weekly, monthly, quarterly, and yearly 📈
 - Secure account management with user registration, email verification, and login functionality 🔐
 - Personalize your experience with customizable preferences: